Meta-Method/Nova-Corporation-Laws/Directives/Class - O Act.md

  **-** Following all rules and being a role model member of the community
  **-** Maintaining maturity and grammar in Corporation- related spaces with the exception of off-topic and unrelated spaces.

-Class - Os must be added to their respective Class - O clearance trellos upon induction (Class - E Board, for example) and removed if demoted.
+Class - Os must be demoted to Class - A if they no longer possess any high ranking position in any department.

 Class - Os must be notified of their induction and/or demotion by the Class - X responsible for such action.